CONST:=RIX

 Your agents have names now.
 And a record of everything they did.

 Every AI agent that touches your systems is a non-human identity.
-43% of enterprises give them shared credentials.
-78% have no policy for removing them.
-When an agent goes dormant — credentials still live.
-When an agent is compromised — there is no identity trail to follow.
-Constrix AgentID gives every agent a cryptographically verified identity, sealed into every CAPL record it generates.
+Most enterprises give AI agents shared credentials — a service account used by dozens of processes simultaneously.
+When an agent goes dormant, its credentials stay live.
+When an agent is compromised, there is no identity trail to follow — just a shared account ID in a server log.
+Constrix AgentID gives every agent a cryptographically verified, short-lived identity token, sealed into every CAPL record it generates.
 You always know who acted, on whose behalf, with what delegated scope.
-And when an agent goes quiet — Constrix finds it.
+And when an agent goes quiet — Constrix finds it before it becomes attack surface.

 boot → eval → active → dormant → ghost → revoked